All Countries

 Working with H&R Block

-Earlier in 2022, we announced our partnership with H&R Block.
+We have a long standing partnership with H&R Block.
 H&R Block give their clients the ability to do their taxes either online or in-person, offering guidance and accountancy support throughout the entire process.
 If flying solo on your crypto tax return isn’t your preferred option, you can work with an accountant at H&R Block to make sure you’re doing everything necessary to stay compliant this tax season.

 Summ for record-keeping